amichnia/Swift-framework-with-private-ObjC-example/README.md

 The sample project is available here: ...

 > **Note:** In the example I used factory that allows you to register a type, and then I used init on that type.
 You can play with this approach a bit.
-If you don't like to add inits to
+If you don't like to add inits to protocols, you can try to use closure/block as a factory: `static `
+>
+>

 ### Thank you for reading